We’ll get back you to ASAP

 We have over 15 years of combined experience in the Solar industry.

-Eco Shine Solar has been providing solar panel cleaning and maintenance services to Rotorua for over 7 years!
+Eco Shine Solar have been providing solar panel cleaning and maintenance services in Auckland and surrounding areas for the past 7 years.

 Eco Shine Solar is owned and operated by three brothers, Edwin, Sam, and Ben.
 All born and raised in the Bay of Plenty with a love for adventure and the outdoors.